Whole Farm > Legal & Taxes > Taxes

 Federal Gift Tax

 In some circumstances, a federal gift tax is imposed on transfers of property made as gifts.
 Before gift tax can be imposed, the gift must be completed.
 A promise to make a gift is not enough.
 As noted above, the gift must be delivered and accepted.
 The donor must give up all control over the property.
 If the donor has the right to give the property to someone else or to take the property back, there is no true, completed gift.

 Why Consider Gifting Strategies?

-Transferring assets to other persons during lifetime can reduce the taxable estate at the time of death.
+Transferring assets to other persons during your lifetime can reduce the taxable estate at the time of death.
 Gifts may also be a strategy to transfer tax obligations to another person (perhaps a child) who is in a lesser income tax bracket or to provide for charity and take a charitable deduction.
-Understand that for various purposes – such as eligibility for Medicaid or other government programs - there is a “look-back” period to be sure that an individual did not purposefully impoverish themselves to become eligible for government assistance.
+Donors should be aware that for various purposes - such as eligibility for Medicaid or other government programs - there is a "look-back" period to be sure that an individual did not purposefully impoverish themselves to become eligible for government assistance.

 Valuation of Gifts

 Generally, the value of a gift is determined by its fair market value (FMV) on the date it is given.
 Valuation is impacted in the case of an exchange where the donee gives the donor something at the time of the gift.
 This can cause the gift’s value to be less than FMV.
 The gift’s value may be less than FMV to the extent that the recipient (the donee) gives the donor something in return.
 It is also possible for a gift’s value to be higher than its FMV when the donor retains rights in the property and gift tax may be imposed on the entire property’s value plus the value of the rights retained by the donor.
 Legal advice should be sought regarding such gifts.